Lasiodora difficilis (Brazilian Fire Red Birdeater Tarantula) care + information

 Natural Habitat: Brazil, eastern

 Housing Needs: Terrestrial setup.
-Spiderlings will burrow.
+Spiderlings will burrow. moderate humidity.

 Temperament: An aggressive eater.
 Not usually defensive.